 I LOVE running.
 I ran cross country competitively in college and finished five half-marathons.
 But lately I’ve been throwing spin classes into the mix.
 I love the energy of everyone working out around me and the loud music.
 Just a warning though: if you come to a class with me I might break out into song when Taylor Swift comes on!

-This ambitious-yet-empathetic woman is an inspiration to doctors (and nurses!) everywhere.
+This ambitious-yet-empathetic woman is an inspiration to healthcare professionals everywhere.
 Have a friend or colleague in healthcare who is doing things their way?
 Please share this post with them!

-We love to hear about other healthcare professionals slaying this whole work-life balance thing.
+We love to hear about how other healthcare pros are slaying this whole work-life balance thing.
 If you know someone who can teach us a thing or two, email us their details (with their permission, of course).